Roman-Arcturus/Obsidian/RA-OV-Python/Concepts/ct03 Scope vs Lifetime.md

 In Python, scope and lifetime are related but distinct: a name can go out of scope while the object it referenced continues to exist if other references remain.

+### Explanation

+- This section defines **two foundational terms** in Python: scope and lifetime.
+- Distinguishing them is critical for reasoning about closures, function arguments, loops, and object references.
+- Note the emphasis: scope is **visibility**, lifetime is **existence**.

 ---
 ## Why it’s useful